berthubert/trifecta/README.md

 # Goals

- * Show how you can build things without 200 dependencies
+ * Show how you can build things without [hundreds of dependencies](https://medium.com/graph-commons/analyzing-the-npm-dependency-network-e2cf318c1d0d)
  * Show you can do so self-contained without tons of infrastructure
    * [2.3MB Docker](https://berthub.eu/trifecta/trifecta.docker.bz2)/Podman image, needs nothing else
  * Provide an easy on-ramp for "C++ people" to using modern web technology